Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-All ablation studies are conducted on the large-scale VSPW~\cite{miao2021vspw} dataset and follows the same training strategies as described above, for fair comparison.
+All ablation studies are conducted on the large-scale VSPW~\cite{miao2021vspw} dataset and follow the same training strategies as described above, for a fair comparison.

-\myPara{Influence of the number of attention layers.} \tabref{table:albation_n} shows the performance of our method with respect to the number of non-self attention layers in cross-frame feature mining module.
-For two backbones of MiT-B0~\cite{xie2021segformer} and MiT-B1~\cite{xie2021segformer}, our method clearly outperforms the corresponding baseline (SegFormer) when only using a single attention layer and introducing a small amount of additional parameters.
-It demonstrates the effectiveness of the proposed coarse-to-fine feature assembling module and the attention layer.
-The former efficiently extracts the context information from the frames and the latter effectively mine the information to refine target features.
-In addition, we observe there is a trade-off between performance and the model complexity on MiT-B1 backbone.
-When using more attention layers, better mIoU is obtained while the model size linearly increases.
-For our method on MiT-B1, we choose $N=2$ since better trade-off is obtained.
+\myPara{Influence of the number of attention layers.} \tabref{table:albation_n} shows the performance of CFFM with respect to the number of non-self attention layers in the CFM module.
+For two backbones of MiT-B0~\cite{xie2021segformer} and MiT-B1~\cite{xie2021segformer}, CFFM clearly outperforms the corresponding baseline (SegFormer) when using only a single attention layer and introducing a small number of additional parameters.
+It demonstrates the effectiveness of the proposed CFFA module and the non-self attention layer.
+The former efficiently extracts the \textit{local temporal contexts} from the nearby frames and the latter effectively mines the contextual information to refine target frame features.
+In addition, we observe there is a trade-off between performance and the model complexity (number of parameters) on the MiT-B1 backbone.
+When using more attention layers within the CFM module, better mIoU is obtained while the model size linearly increases.
+For our method (CFFM) on MiT-B1, we choose $N=2$ since a better trade-off is observed.

-\myPara{Impact of selection of reference frames.} We study the impact of the selection of reference frames in \tabref{table:albation_reference}.
+\myPara{Impact of selection of reference frames.} We study the impact of the selection of reference frames for learning \textit{local temporal contexts} in \tabref{table:albation_reference}.
 We start by using a single reference frame.
 There seems to be a trend that when increasing the distance between the reference frame and the target frame, better performance is obtained.
-The possible reason for this is that the far-away reference frame may contain richer and different context which complements the one of the target frame.
-When using more reference frames ($k_1=9, k_2=6, k_3=3$), the best performance is achieved.
-It is worthy noting that the reference frames combination of $k_1=3, k_2=2$, and $k_3=1$, performs similarly as the cases when using single reference frame, possibly due to the fact that the close reference frames don't give much new information for segmenting the target frame.
+The reason for this is that the more faraway reference frame may contain richer and more different contexts which complements the contexts of the target frame.
+This also suggests that extracting global temporal contexts from the whole video is useful.
+When using more reference frames ($k_1=9, k_2=6, k_3=3$), the best performance with mIoU of 38.5\% is achieved.
+It is worth noting that CFFM using reference frames combination of $k_1=3, k_2=2$, and $k_3=1$, only achieves segmentation mIoU of 37.7\% and performs similarly as the cases when using a single reference frame.
+It is possibly due to the fact that the very close reference frames do not give much new information for segmenting the target frame, as also shown in~\cite{miao2021vspw}.